 Covariate really has only one meaning, but it gets tricky because the meaning has different implications in different situations, and people use it in slightly different ways.
 And these different ways of using the term have BIG implications for what your model means.

-The most precise definition is its use in Analysis of Covariance, a type of General Linear Model in which the independent variables of interest are categorical, but you also need to control for an observed, continuous variable–the covariate.
+The most precise definition is its use in Analysis of Covariance, a type of General Linear Model in which the independent variables of interest are categorical, but you also need to adjust for the effect of an observed, continuous variable–the covariate.

-In this context, the covariate is always continuous, always a control variable, and always observed (i.e. observations weren’t randomly assigned its values, you just measured what was there).
+In this context, the covariate is always continuous, never the key independent variable, and always observed (i.e. observations weren’t randomly assigned its values, you just measured what was there).

 A simple example is a study looking at the effect of a training program on math ability.
 The independent variable is the training condition–whether participants received the math training or some irrelevant training.
 The dependent variable is their math score after receiving the training.